willp-bl/verify-stub-idp/README.md

 *First* generate a set of test PKI files `./configuration/pki-gen/go.sh`
 Requires: cfssl, openssl, ruby

-*Second* generate dist zip packages that will contain startup scripts and test PKI
+*Second* generate dist zip packages that will contain startup scripts and test PKI `mvn clean test package`

 *Third* run the stub-idp & stub-sp apps - they will use each other's dynamic metadata